 The following tutorial will guide you through the operation of the Shorts Regional Aircraft.
-We will use the original SD3-30 but the later SD3-60 is identical in operation.
-We will fly from Blackpool Airport EGNH To Belfast City Airport EGAC, where the Shorts aircraft were built, Regular destinations for these Shorts Regional Aircraft.
+We will use the SD3-60 for this flight from Blackpool Airport EGNH To Belfast City Airport EGAC. where the Shorts aircraft were built and a regular destinations for these Shorts Regional Aircraft.
+Note This tutorial can also be used for the C23B model.

-Note

-This tutorial can be used with C23A and Sherpa Models

 After you load The Simulator, go to the ACTIVITIES Menu.
 Scroll all the way to the Right and open the CUSTOM CONTENT Page FIG 1.0 below.
-Click on the Blackpool to Belfast image to load the Tutorial and once loaded, Press the FLY NOW Button at the bottom right of the screen as you would normally.
+Click on the SD3-60 Blackpool to Belfast image to load the Tutorial and once loaded, Press the FLY NOW Button at the bottom right of the screen as you would normally.

-COLD AND DARK COCKPIT

-When your flight has loaded you will find yourself on the ramp with the aircraft in a cold and dark state on a typical Rainy British day.
+COLD AND DARK COCKPIT When your flight has loaded you will find yourself on the ramp with the aircraft in a cold and dark state on a typical Rainy British day.
 You will of course need to ready the aircraft for flight so firstly let's get some electrical power.
 Use the View shortcut keys (Left CTRL + 4) to view the electrical panel and switch on Both Batteries, A and B on FIG 1.1 Then select Internal Power on the ELECTRICAL MASTER Switch C with mouse wheel.
 We will switch to External power once we have a Ground Power Truck attached.